-We aim to transform the lives of patients by leveraging our proprietary endosomal escape vehicle (EEV) platform to establish as a new class of medicines and become the world's foremost intracellular therapeutics company.
+We aim to transform the lives of patients by establishing Endosomal Escape Vehicle (EEV) therapeutics as a new class of medicines and we aim to become the world's foremost intracellular therapeutics company.
 EEV therapeutics are comprised of small cyclic peptides that are chemically conjugated to a wide range of specific and active biological therapeutics.
 Our EEV therapeutics are designed to engage intracellular targets that have long been considered inaccessible and undruggable.
-Through our proprietary, highly versatile and modular EEV platform (EEV Platform), we are building a robust pipeline of EEV therapeutic candidates designed to enable the efficient intracellular delivery of therapeutics in various organs and tissues with an improved therapeutic index.
+Through our proprietary, highly versatile and modular EEV platform (EEV Platform), we are building a robust development portfolio of EEV therapeutic candidates designed to enable the efficient intracellular delivery of therapeutics in various organs and tissues with an improved therapeutic index.
 We believe that the potential success of our early programs can translate into the efficient development of additional EEV therapeutic candidates and allow us to build portfolios in rare disease, immunology and oncology.

-We are initially focused on the development of EEV therapeutics for rare neuromuscular diseases, including Duchenne muscular dystrophy (DMD).
+We are initially focused on the development of EEV therapeutics for rare neuromuscular diseases, including Duchenne muscular dystrophy (DMD) and myotonic dystrophy type 1 (DM1).
 DMD is caused by genetic mutations that prevent the creation of functional dystrophin, a protein required to maintain the structural integrity of muscle cells.
 In our neuromuscular disease programs, we link EEVs to small strands of nucleic acids called oligonucleotides, including phosphorodiamidate morpholino oligomers (PMOs).
 We are developing EEV-PMOs that promote the skipping of these mutations associated with DMD.
 We believe that our EEV-PMO exon-skipping therapy will enable the production of functional dystrophin to slow, stop or even reverse disease progression.
-Our most advanced therapeutic candidate, ENTR-601-44, is being developed for patients with DMD that are exon 44 skipping amenable and we have a second program ongoing for patients with DMD that are exon 45 skipping amenable.
-We plan to submit an IND to the U.S. Food and Drug Administration (FDA) for ENTR-601-44 in 2022 and to submit an IND to the FDA for a DMD exon 45 skipping EEV-PMO candidate in 2023.
+Our most advanced therapeutic candidate, ENTR-601-44, is being developed for patients with DMD that are exon 44 skipping amenable.
+We plan to submit an Investigational New Drug (IND) application to the U.S. Food and Drug Administration (FDA) for ENTR-601-44 in 2022.
+We are developing a second lead program for patients with DM1.
+Patients with DM1 carry extra cytosine-uracil-guanine (CUG) triplet repeats that result in misprocessing of several proteins and multisystemic clinical manifestations.
+Our EEV-PMO for DM1 is designed to block the triplet repeats in the messenger RNA (mRNA) that sequesters these critical proteins and restore muscle function.
+We plan to submit an IND to the FDA for an EEV-PMO candidate for the treatment of DM1 in 2023.

 Approximately 75% of all disease-causing targets are located inside cells.
 Intracellular therapeutics are designed to correct disease-causing dysfunction inside cells, addressing targets at the level of DNA, RNA or protein.
 In order to do so, these therapeutics need to first get through the cell's membrane, which is a phospholipid bilayer, and then escape from the cell's transportation and sorting vehicle, known as the early endosome, in order to reach and engage with their intended targets.
 Small molecules can permeate cell membranes but tend to be rapidly cleared by the body before they reach the intended tissue and can be associated with off-target effects.
 These limitations often necessitate high therapeutic doses and can be associated with less-than-optimal therapeutic activity.
-Biological therapeutics are generally highly specific and potent but limited in their ability to reach their intracellular targets of interest, often lacking the ability to efficiently penetrate the cell membrane and then escape from the early endosome.
+Biological therapeutics are generally potent and specific with respect to their intracellular targets of interest but limited in their ability to reach such targets, often lacking the ability to efficiently penetrate the cell membrane and then escape from the early endosome.